 Want to know how to collect email addresses in WordPress?
 With a bigger email list growing your business online is much easier.

-In this article, we’ll show you the best ways to collect email addresses on your WordPress site.
-With the tactics below, you’ll secure more email subscribers in no time!
+This article will show you the best ways to collect email addresses on your WordPress site.
+With the tactics below, you’ll capture email subscribers in no time!

 - 1. Use a Coming Soon Page Before Launch